 Priming and painting

 With all that out of the way, you’re ready to get down to business.
-But before you attempt to apply the paint, you may need to prime the door first – that way, the paint should adhere better.
+But before you attempt to apply the paint, you may need to prime the door first – that way, the paint will adhere better.
 If the older paint is still in good condition, you shouldn’t need a primer.
 Otherwise, make sure you prime all six sides of your front door, giving each a thorough coating.
 Once you’ve applied the primer, be sure to give it time to dry completely.

 Using an angled sash brush, paint the corners of the panels first.
 Your best bet is to start with the top panels and then work your way down to the lower ones.
 Then take a roller and apply the paint to the raised panels – painting with the grain.
 After that, paint the rails and stiles (the former go across the door, the latter up and down) and take care to paint with the grain rather than going across the seam.
 The number of coats will vary depending on the colour you choose; as a general rule, the darker the colour you’re going for, the more coats will be required.